-CHEYENNE – Results for the first administration of the Wyoming Test of Proficiency and Progress (online.) are now available
+CHEYENNE – Results for the first administration of the Wyoming Test of Proficiency and Progress (WY-TOPP) are now available online.

-The new assessment system was implemented in the 2017-18 school year, with students in grades 3-10 taking thesummative assessments for math and English language arts through an adaptive online platform.
+The new assessment system was implemented in the 2017-18 school year, with students in grades 3-10 taking the WY-TOPP summative assessments for math and English language arts through an adaptive online platform.
 Grade 4, 8, and 10 students were assessed in science through a fixed-form online assessment.
 Students in grades 3, 5, 7, and 9 were also assessed in writing.

-The 2018results represent a new baseline for statewide assessment results.
-Proficiency rates from will not be comparable to proficiency rates from the Proficiency Assessment for Wyoming Students (PAWS).
+The 2018 WY-TOPP results represent a new baseline for statewide assessment results.
+Proficiency rates from WY-TOPP will not be comparable to proficiency rates from the Proficiency Assessment for Wyoming Students (PAWS).

 Kari Eakins, Communications Director